-In total, 52 impoundments were reported to be improved by 2015, whereas for 24 of the agreed measures the implementation was already completed and 3 are in the construction phase.
-27 or 50% are in the planning phase and for none of the measures implementation was not started yet (see Table 36).
+In total, 52 impoundments were reported to be improved by 2015, whereas for none of the agreed measures the implementation was already completed but approximately 4% were in the construction phase.
+The major share of measures on impoundments was with 83% still in the planning phase and for 13% of the measures implementation was not started (see Table 32).